 Your absolute best practice is to hire a Medicare attorney as soon as you start taking patients who are on Medicare.
 This way, you’ll receive special guidance before you start about common pitfalls in billing and other practices.
 You’ll also have an expert on hand who can review your practices as you go to let you know you’re doing everything above-board.

-Steer clear of allegations with the healthcare fraud lawyers at the Law Offices of Kretzer and Volberding P.C.
+Steer clear of allegations with the healthcare fraud lawyers at the Law Offices of Seth Kretzer.

 Common Medicare Mistakes